swyxio/swyxdotio/content/writing/nontechnical/js-tooling.md

 You don't have to know _everything_, but that doesn't mean not caring about the makers behind the tools you use.
 But this is a real problem, and it is an _epidemic_.

 It may not feel that way, but you are probably an extreme outlier if you spend significant time making JavaScript tooling.
 The download numbers don't lie.
 TypeScript has 412.
 Webpack has 547 contributors.
 Babel has 757.
 React has 1331.
+All of these tools have at least 3 orders of magnitude more users than contributors.
 And you know there's even a power law within _that_ where most of those contributors just fixed typos and docs (not that this is bad at all!).
-All of these tools have at least 3 orders of magnitude more users than contributors.

 If you are a regular JavaScript Jane or TypeScript Tom, you don't work on tooling.
 You don't even know or care who the maintainers of the tools you use are.
 You work at a Fortune 500 company, or a struggling startup, or a flashy digital agency, or you're between jobs and trying to change careers, and you just want what everyone wants: _get stuff to show up on screen_!

 This asymmetry means that a _vast_ other-ness applies when users of tools interact with makers of tools.
 And because of the relative knowledge difference, as well as just general support goodwill, it's the makers of the tools who often have to bend over backwards to help users diagnose and even fill out basic bug reports.

 This problem extends even more pervasively than bad bug reports, though.
 JavaScript educators make millions teaching how to use tools, while the toolmakers beg for dollars on Patreon and GitHub.
 Engineering managers and CTOs make _multiple_ millions while being "above all this" and obsessing over [pretty charts](https://www.thoughtworks.com/radar/tools).
 If you've ever, like them, had a "wait and see" approach to tools instead of diving in and checking it out and helping, you've been a part of the problem, like I have.
+Tools, especially baby ones, don't just get better on their own accord.
+They need **you** to get better.

 What's worse is, _there is a rational explanation for all of this_.
 There _really is_ value in putting together a bunch of things you didn't make and selling it as a cohesive package.
 It _really is_ wise to be more cautious in some tech choices.
 But for goodness sake don't stop trying things out and contributing back.
 And don't ever feel smug about treating toolmakers like tools.